Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Dataset Creation

 \section{Dataset Creation}

-We introduce the \textbf{Common Objects Out-of-Context (COOCO)} dataset.
-We design this dataset to provide a collection of images where the semantic coherence of a scene is disrupted by the presence of a target object with low, medium or high semantic relatedness to the scene type.
-COOCO builds upon a framework previously established in the visual perception literature with the SCEGRAM dataset \cite{ohlschlager_scegram_2017}, scaling it up to meet the needs of NLP and computer vision research through a novel methodology.
+We introduce the \textbf{Common Objects Out-of-Context (COOCo)} dataset.
+The dataset provides a collection of images where the semantic coherence of a scene is modified by the presence of a target object with low, medium or high semantic relatedness to the scene type.
+COOCo builds upon a framework previously established in the visual perception literature with the SCEGRAM dataset \cite{ohlschlager_scegram_2017}, scaling it up to meet the needs of NLP and computer vision research through a novel methodology.

 \paragraph{Images} We begin with the publicly available subset of COCO-Search18 \cite{chen_coco-search18_2021}, which includes bounding boxes for target objects.
-This dataset excludes images with people or animals, categories which are known to significantly influence visual attention ~\cite{Clarke2013a,end_preferential_2017}.
+This dataset excludes images with people or animals, categories which are known to significantly influence human visual attention ~\cite{Clarke2013a,end_preferential_2017}.
 Excluding such cues, therefore, avoids confounding factors and enables us to study object-scene semantic relationships.
 COCO-Search18 further excludes images with targets with multiple object instances, controlling for target size, location, and image aspect ratio.
 We retained the 2,241 images where the target object is present.

 \paragraph{Scene labels} For each image, we predict the scene label using a Vision Transformer (ViT)\footnote{https://huggingface.co/google/vit-base-patch16-224} \cite{dosovitskiy_image_2021} finetuned on SUN-397 \cite{xiao_sun_2010}.
-We then reduce the SUN label set (397 labels) to 25 (listed in Appendix~\ref{app:scenes}), selected to balance frequency and semantic diversity and reclassified the images with the same model, excluding all but the selected labels.
+We then reduce the SUN label set (397 labels) to 29 (listed in Appendix~\ref{app:scenes}), selected to balance frequency and semantic diversity and reclassified the images with the same model, excluding all but the selected labels.
 This approach mitigates risks of category under-representation and excessive variance.
 This step provided a scene label for each image.